lilyball/textmate-bundles/Review/Bundles/R.tmbundle/Support/lib/help.markdown

     The help index files will only be rebuilt if these don't exist or if one removed/installed R packages.
 An update of a package won't be recognized.
 Run "Create Command Help Index" manually.

+-   __.../R.tmbundle/Support/lib/popen3.rb:18: warning: Insecure world writable dir "DIR"  in PATH, mode 040777__

+    If Rmate is outputting this warning message it is very likely that "DIR" has write permissions set to **group** and **others**.
+To change the permission for that "DIR" run this command from a Terminal window:

+    `chmod og-w 'DIR'`

 # The bundle "R Console (Rdaemon)"

 In addition there is the bundle "R Console (Rdaemon)" available.
 This bundle allows to run the command-line version of R ***inside*** TextMate.
 A normal document window, which is set to the language "R Console (Rdaemon)", serves as R console.
 More details within this bundle.